REPERTOIRES AND PERFORMANCE

 Learn how to read their music notation following different musicological theories

-Analyse their melodic construction, and the relation between their text and music
+Analyze the Cantigas melodic construction and the relation between their text and music

-Examine the most common performance theories advanced by musicologists and performers
+Examine the most common performance theories proposed by musicologists and performers

 Study the connection between the Cantigas and other European repertoires and their performative contexts (Liturgical music, paraliturgical dances and processions, Troubadour/Jongleur song)